aditya-shrivastavv/Semantic-Book-Recommender/README.md

 ### 1. Data Exploration (`data-exploration.ipynb`)

+> ***Objective***: Explore and clean the book dataset (`books_with_categories.csv`) — analyze categories, descriptions, and other features to prepare data for sentiment analysis and recommendation modeling.
+Includes visualizations, statistics, and preprocessing steps for better downstream performance.

 1. Downloading and saving the database from Kaggle using `kagglehub` library.
 2. Converting the database to a DataFrame and exploring the data.
 3. **Handling missing data**